-Your doctor may start you on a low dose of ruxolitinib for the first four weeks of treatment, and gradually increase your dose after that time, not more than once every 2 weeks.
+If you are being treated for myelofibrosis or PV your doctor may start you on a low dose of ruxolitinib for the first four weeks of treatment, and gradually increase your dose after that time, not more than once every 2 weeks.
+If you are being treated for GVHD your doctor may start you on a low dose of ruxolitinib and may increase your dose after at least 3 days of therapy.

-If you are unable to swallow, your doctor may tell you to take ruxolitinib through a nasogastric (NG) tube.
-If so, your doctor or pharmacist will explain how to prepare ruxolitinib to give through an NG tube.
+If you can not have food by mouth and have a nasogastric (NG) tube, your doctor may tell you to take ruxolitinib through the nasogastric (NG) tube.
+Your doctor or pharmacist will explain how to prepare ruxolitinib to give through an NG tube.

 Your doctor will order blood tests before and during your treatment to see how you are affected by this medication.
 Your doctor may increase or decrease your dose of ruxolitinib during your treatment, or may tell you to stop taking ruxolitinib for awhile.
-This depends on how well the medication works for you and if you experience side effects.
+This depends on how well the medication works for you, your lab test results, and if you experience side effects.
 Talk to your doctor about how you are feeling during your treatment.
 Continue to take ruxolitinib even if you feel well.
 Do not stop taking ruxolitinib without talking to your doctor.
-If your treatment with ruxolitinib is stopped, your doctor may decrease your dose gradually.
+If your doctor decides to stop your treatment with ruxolitinib, your doctor may decrease your dose gradually.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.